BalintCsala/VanillaPuddingTart/README.md

 - The top left corner is the normal texture atlas (albedo if you will)
 - The top right corner is emission information.
 Transparent is no emission (you need to lay the atlas on top of this temporarily, if you want to edit it).
-- The bottom left corner is IOR (essentially reflection color).
+- The bottom left corner is F0 (amount of refraction when looking at a surface directly, essentially reflection color).
 Generally should be gray for non-metallic (dielectric) materials and colored for metals.
-- The bottom right corner is metallicity (red channel).
+- The bottom right corner is a combined metallicity (red channel) and roughness (green channel) map.
 In the future this will also hold other miscellaneous values, like roughness.

 ## Pro mode